The Branches of Government

 - Ask your students to complete the Branches of Government Match-Up worksheet.

 Review and closing(15 minutes)

-- Pull out the poster that you used during the introduction.
+- Review the poster with the two columns that you used during the introduction.

 - Ask your students what they learned from the unit and write the things that they learned in the second column.